Is there a right way to study the bible?

 What is this passage encouraging us to do?

 How can we personally apply the truth and wisdom in this passage?

 I hope you find this method helpful in your studies.
 Do you have another Bible study method that you like to use?
 I would love to hear about it.

 Perfect size to use and write on for bible study!

-*Please note: All of the free resources on the website are available to download and then print from your own personal device.
-I don’t currently have the capability to mail any of the free resources offered on the blog to a physical address–it’s not a service I am able to provide at this time.
+*Please note: All free resources on the website are available to download and then print from your own personal device.
+I don’t currently have the capability to mail any of the free resources offered on the blog to a physical address–it’s not a service I can provide at this time.
 Please accept my apologies.